redashu/k8s/README.md

 ## Deployments
 This is the way generally people use to deploy application in production grade <br/>
 It can container single or more pods & easy to scale and upgrade <br/>
+Rolling updates is also very much good feature <br/>
 ###  Deploy Deployments from YAML
 ```
 [root@station132 k8s]# kubectl  apply  -f  ashudep1.yml